lars36s/PowerShell/README.md

 #PowerShell Environment

-This repro contains random Powershell stuff (its my powershell profile directory), among also have the scripts used to configure my development environment.
+This repro contains my powershell envirnment (its my powershell profile directory), this is basically what I use to configure my development environment.

 It is not meant to be directly reusable by somebody else, but with that said if you can use it for something then you more than welcome.

-#Bootstrap commands:
+#Bootstrap commands

 iex ((new-object net.webclient).DownloadString('https://chocolatey.org/install.ps1'))